“You have to find a way to explain things in an easy and lively manner.”

 Jasper: The weather is surprisingly rainy which I didn’t expect in this extreme form before coming here.

-More in this category: From Kenya to Leipzig: Youth Coach Brian attends the International Handball Coaching Course » From the short-term voluntary service at PLAY HANDBALL to COACH ABROAD » Weltwärts with handball: New volunteers as coaches landed in South Africa. » Exciting Highlights from the PLAY HANDBALL Supercup in Nairobi » Holiday Camp in Kenya » Start of Handball and Volunteer Season » Play Handball Supercup in Kenya » Our volunteers Paul, Konrad and Henning in Tansania » PlayHandball at the weltwärts conference in Kigali, Rwanda » Interview with Nicola Scholl, about her project trip to Botswana, Zimbabwe and Kenya. » Midterm Seminars in Botswana and Kenya » Interview with our team in Botswana » TYCE Holiday Activities » Friendly Tournament at the Observatory Junior School » Sport Day in Utawala, Kenya » Volunteer Arrival and PlayHandball in Botswana » PlayHandball as part of the GloKnoCo Project in Brighton » Sophia tells about her first weeks in Kenya » Martin Bergers handball experience in Africa » Linah tells about her experiences as a participant of the Trilateral Youth Coaches Encounter » Christian tells of his experiences as a volunteer in Lamberts Bay » PlayHandball part of the GloKnoCo School in Brussels » Lisza reports from her experiences as a volunteer in Cape Town » Mid-term seminar with our weltwaerts-volunteers » Martin Berger inspires with handball in Kenya » Simon tells of his experiences as a volunteer in Juja » Lars tells of his experiences as a volunteer in Darling » Kick-off-Weekend of the Trilateral Youth Coaches Exchange » Re-launch of the Weltwärts Volunteer Program in Kenya and South Africa. » Community Talk with Mike from Pendo Amani in Juja, Kenya » Handball is growing in Kisumu County – 17 teams at first county tournament in by EmpowerGirlsPlus » A year full of uncertainty, waiting and flexibility instead of experiencing South Africa as a handball volunteer. » Play Handball Corona Aid helps over 1000 people in South Africa and Kenya. » Update PHKE: In every challenge there is always something we can do as a sport for development organisation » Midterm-Seminar and Partner Meeting » Léon reports from his experience as volunteer by our partner organisation Empower Gils Plus in Kisumu, Kenia » German Handball Stars are so polite – Kenian Play Handball Coordinator travels to Germany » Hanna reports from her experiences in 2 different communities around Cape Town » Laura tells of her experiences as a volunteer in Cape Town » PendoAmani in Kenya & PLAY HANDBALL initiate Handball After School Program » From Blomberg to the Cape – As volunteer coaches in South Africa » Meet The Volunteer: Sophia experiences township life in Jo’burg » Play Handball Volunteer Programme extends to Kenya » Interview with our Swiss volunteer Daniel Schettler » Supercup inspires over 450 children in Africa » Karibu Kenya!
+More in this category: Shaping Futures Through Handball – Pilot Project in Nkubu, Kenya » ‘Lekker game, coach!’ – An unforgettable day of handball in Goedverwacht » From Kenya to Leipzig: Youth Coach Brian attends the International Handball Coaching Course » From the short-term voluntary service at PLAY HANDBALL to COACH ABROAD » Weltwärts with handball: New volunteers as coaches landed in South Africa. » Exciting Highlights from the PLAY HANDBALL Supercup in Nairobi » Holiday Camp in Kenya » Start of Handball and Volunteer Season » Play Handball Supercup in Kenya » Our volunteers Paul, Konrad and Henning in Tansania » PlayHandball at the weltwärts conference in Kigali, Rwanda » Interview with Nicola Scholl, about her project trip to Botswana, Zimbabwe and Kenya. » Midterm Seminars in Botswana and Kenya » Interview with our team in Botswana » TYCE Holiday Activities » Friendly Tournament at the Observatory Junior School » Sport Day in Utawala, Kenya » Volunteer Arrival and PlayHandball in Botswana » PlayHandball as part of the GloKnoCo Project in Brighton » Sophia tells about her first weeks in Kenya » Martin Bergers handball experience in Africa » Linah tells about her experiences as a participant of the Trilateral Youth Coaches Encounter » Christian tells of his experiences as a volunteer in Lamberts Bay » PlayHandball part of the GloKnoCo School in Brussels » Lisza reports from her experiences as a volunteer in Cape Town » Mid-term seminar with our weltwaerts-volunteers » Martin Berger inspires with handball in Kenya » Simon tells of his experiences as a volunteer in Juja » Lars tells of his experiences as a volunteer in Darling » Kick-off-Weekend of the Trilateral Youth Coaches Exchange » Re-launch of the Weltwärts Volunteer Program in Kenya and South Africa. » Community Talk with Mike from Pendo Amani in Juja, Kenya » Handball is growing in Kisumu County – 17 teams at first county tournament in by EmpowerGirlsPlus » A year full of uncertainty, waiting and flexibility instead of experiencing South Africa as a handball volunteer. » Play Handball Corona Aid helps over 1000 people in South Africa and Kenya. » Update PHKE: In every challenge there is always something we can do as a sport for development organisation » Midterm-Seminar and Partner Meeting » Léon reports from his experience as volunteer by our partner organisation Empower Gils Plus in Kisumu, Kenia » German Handball Stars are so polite – Kenian Play Handball Coordinator travels to Germany » Hanna reports from her experiences in 2 different communities around Cape Town » Laura tells of her experiences as a volunteer in Cape Town » PendoAmani in Kenya & PLAY HANDBALL initiate Handball After School Program » From Blomberg to the Cape – As volunteer coaches in South Africa » Meet The Volunteer: Sophia experiences township life in Jo’burg » Play Handball Volunteer Programme extends to Kenya » Interview with our Swiss volunteer Daniel Schettler » Supercup inspires over 450 children in Africa » Karibu Kenya!
 Play Handball Supercup in Kisumu » Handball for UNSDG13 Climate Action – Workshop & Clean-Up » Interview with the volunteer Matti Schubert » Learners embrace new sport » VOLUNTEER INTERVIEW with SIMON UTTKE » PLAY HANDBALL starts in Kenya in 2017 » THE START OF A NEW HANDBALL VOLUNTEER PROGRAM »

 Previous Post Take action for the future - the 4th SuperCup in Cape Town inspires 150 kids to take action for climate change